NoException - Exception handlers for Java

 You would normally use your IDE's auto-complete.
 This configurator is here only to help you understand the API.
 It shows canonical, idiomatic code.

-See Exceptions.log()
+See Exceptions.silence()

 , ExceptionHandler.get(Supplier)